Artificial hip joint in Mainz – Modern clinic and individual care

 1. Medical expertise at the highest level

-The combination of highly qualified specialists such as Prof. Dr. Karl Philipp Kutzner and renowned clinics like the curaparc clinic Mainz guarantees excellent treatment results.
-Mainz has an outstanding orthopedic specialist landscape with many years of experience in hip endoprosthetics, minimally invasive surgical techniques, and complex revision surgeries.
+The combination of highly qualified specialists like Prof. Dr. Karl Philipp Kutzner and renowned clinics such as the curaparc clinic Mainz guarantees excellent treatment outcomes.
+Mainz has a superb orthopedic specialist landscape with many years of experience in hip endoprosthetics, minimally invasive surgical techniques, and complex revision surgeries.

 2. Innovative technology and modern clinic